top of page

 TransDigm: Resilient Growth in Aviation

-For full disclosure, I should start by mentioning that at the time of writing this analysis, I do not own any shares of TransDigm.
-If you would like to view the stocks in my portfolio or copy my portfolio, you can do so on eToro.
-Instructions on how to do so can be found here.
-I don't own any stocks in TransDigm's competitors either.
-Thus, I have no personal stake in TransDigm.
-If you want to purchase shares or fractional shares of TransDigm, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $100.
+For full disclosure, I should mention that I do not own any shares in TransDigm at the time of writing this analysis.
+If you would like to copy or view my portfolio, you can find instructions on how to do so here.
+If you want to purchase shares or fractional shares of TransDigm, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $50.

 The Business